Brenda0904/Bafstu/to_test.md

 Look into the meaning of the score

-See where the most recent protein function information is stored/ hoe it is updated.
+See where the most recent protein function information is stored/ how it is updated.

 Variant Filtering
 ==